-The assumptions defined in the Security Target and some aspects of threats and Organisational Security Policies are not covered by the TOE itself.
-These aspects lead to specific security objectives to be fulfilled and measures to be taken by the IT environment, the user or the risk manager.
+The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
+These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
+Details can be found in the Security Target [6] and [9], chapter 4.4 as well as [12, 5.1] and [13, 3.1 / 5.1 / 5.2].